 “If every child were to experience the work of the Foundation, the world would be a better place.
 After receiving their support for my studies and then the opportunity of experiential work following my graduation, I realised that when others open their hearts to you, you can do the same to others.”

-Khanyisa Maphaha, Communication Assistant, Adopt-a-School Foundation
+Khanyisa Maphaha, Campaigns and Events Manager, Adopt-a-School Foundation

 “Thanks to the support of CRET, I have realised my dream.
 The CRET bursary is not a typical bursary.
 It goes beyond a financial contribution to students.
 Life skills are learned and holiday work experiences give an insight into the working environment.
 It is an honour to have been a custodian of CRET and I will continue flying the flag high.”